Owen-Cochell/Tic-Tac-Toe/README.md

 A simple Tic-Tac-Toe game written in python.
 This Tic-Tac-Toe game is "importable freindly", which means that you can easly implement it into your code!
 Want to allow a user to play of game of Tic-Tac-Toe while your script works on a time consuming task?
 Now you can!
-Just keep the tictac.py file in the same direcory as your script, and call:
->from tictac import *

-And play away!

 # Prerequisites